 The I-152 was of all-metal construction and, like the I-150, had a pod-&-boom configuration, but it was much more along the Yakovlev Yak-17, with the engine under the forward fuselage and running under the cockpit.
 The wings and tailplane were straight, the wings being mid-mounted.
 The I-152 had tricycle landing gear, all assemblies having single wheels, the nose gear retracting backward and turning flat to fit, the main gear tucking back into the fuselage.

-The I-152 was armed with three NS-23 23-millimeter cannon, with two cannon on the right behind the engine intake, and one on the left.
+The I-152 was armed with three NS-23 23-millimeter cannon, with two cannon on the right alongside the nose, and one on the left.
 Ammunition supply was 50 rounds per gun.
 The cockpit featured front and back armor, plus an armor-glass windshield; there was no ejection seat.
 Length was 9.4 meters (29 feet 8 inches), wingspan was 8.2 meters (26 feet 11 inches), and empty weight was 2,310 kilograms (5,092 pounds).
 The prototype was, to no great surprise, underpowered, with a top speed of only about 840 KPH (455 MPH), hardly better than a good piston fighter.
 Worse, the RD-10 was unreliable; the prototype crashed on its eighth test flight when the engine failed, the aircraft being written off.

 As noted, the I-152 was designed to permit installation of larger engines, and so work had been initiated in 1946 on the "Izdeliye 154", which was much the same as the I-152, but was to be powered by a Lyulka TR-1 turbojet with 12.3 kN (1,270 kgp / 2,800 lbf) thrust -- the first turbojet of Soviet design to actually be flight-tested, more powerful than the RD-10, if not by any great leap.
 Work on an I-154 prototype was begun, but it was abandoned in 1947, since the TR-1 didn't end up going into production.